YueLiPicasso/intro_ocaml/OCanren_exercises/README.md

-time was spent on the grammar; however when learning a formal (or computer programming) language, a deeper sense of certainty could not be gained without reading the theory about the language itself, i.e., its syntax and grammar, although examples are still indispensable.
+time was spent on the grammar; however when learning a formal (or computer programming) language, a deeper sense of certainty could not be gained without reading the theory about the language itself, i.e., its syntax and semantics (or using onw word, just grammar), although examples are still indispensable.